 The following security settings can be configured when using agents:

-After finishing installing the remote agents and allowing them in the firewalls, click the "Computers..." button and select computers with agents.
+After finishing installing the remote agents and allowing them in the firewalls, click the "Computers..." button and select computers to be accessed with the agents.

 In this section, you can configure registry paths for collecting license information from network computers.